PaulRitaldato1/COP3530/README.md

 When the pre-processor encounters this, it replaces every occurance of it in your code with what you defined.
 You can define anything you want (e.g functions, variables).
 The pre-processor does not understand c++ so you can define whatever, it simply replaces every occurance with whatever you defined.
 You may remember this is also how we define header files.
 #### undef
 Undef does the exact opposit of define.
 For lack of a better work it adds "scope" to your defines.
 I will show an example below.
+#### pragma once
+This can be used at the top of a header file to replace the standard ifndef, define, and endif statements.
 #### Examples
 * \#define ARRAY\_SIZE 500 <br />
   int array[ARRAY\_SIZE] //Array is size 500